DCC-EX/mkdocs-test/docs/products/ex-commandstation/1-ex-csb1.md

 When correctly supplied with track power, both green Power LEDs will light.
 If the right-most LED alone is lit, it indicates power is being supplied from the USB-C connector so software upload can proceed, but trains cannot be run.

-The WiFi LED will light once a WiFi network is created (Access Point mode), or once connected to an existing WiFi network (Station mode.)
+The Wi-Fi LED will light once a Wi-Fi network is created (Access Point mode), or once connected to an existing Wi-Fi network (Station mode.)

 Other Connectors: